-As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+As with all laser treatments, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
+At City Laser Clinic, our experienced qualified laser therapists will advise you based on your skin type and the nature of the treatments that you are receiving.

-The Therapists at City Laser Clinic are trained, qualified and accredited in the treatment of many skin conditions and otherwise will refer you to your Medical Practitioner or recommend proprietary treatments available at your pharmacist; depending on the concern.
+The laser therapists at City Laser Clinic are trained, qualified and accredited in the treatment of many skin conditions and otherwise will refer you to your Medical Practitioner or recommend proprietary treatments available at your pharmacist; depending on the concern.

 Please Protect your skin!